nichoje/os212/tips.md

 5. Join the ZOOM meeting!<br>
 Not only join the class.
 Listen and pay attention!

-5. Difficult?<br>
+5. Make ZOOM interesting (maybe)?<br>
-Nothing is difficult as long as you wanna try!
+Interesting meetings make students wanna learn more.